AccessToNutritionInitiative/.github/profile/README.md

 ---

-## 🌍 About ATNI
+## 🌍 About ATNi

-Welcome to the official GitHub space of the [Access to Nutrition Initiative (ATNI)](https://accesstonutrition.org) - an independent non-profit organization working to improve the private sector’s contribution to addressing global nutrition challenges.
+Welcome to the official GitHub space of the [Access to Nutrition Initiative (ATNi)](https://accesstonutrition.org) - an independent non-profit organization working to improve the private sector’s contribution to addressing global nutrition challenges.

 Learn more about our mission, methodologies, and impact at:
 👉 [https://accesstonutrition.org](https://accesstonutrition.org)